 Which Los Angeles Airport Should You Fly Into?

 LAX isn’t the only option for travelers headed to the southern west coast.
 The airport you choose depends on your final destination, the purpose of your trip, and the amount of flexibility you have.
-No matter how you arrive, a travel backpack makes your travel from the airport to the city easy and seamless.
+No matter how you arrive, a

 Los Angeles’ sprawling metropolis is actually made up of a lot of smaller surrounding areas stretching further into other parts of southern California.
 Santa Monica is a stone’s throw away, but Anaheim and the magical mouse are a bit further distance.
 There are killer fish tacos in San Diego and you can hang on the Queen Mary in Long Beach.
 Sure, you can get to the deserts of Palm Springs and the mountains of Big Bear flying in and out of LAX, but other airport choices might be better options.